joshuawwbrown/cryptoCurrency/README.md

-# How and why to trade CryptoCurrency
+# How and Why to Speculate on CryptoCurrency

 Visit the wiki for details: